Frequently Asked Questions

 What services are available for substance use and abuse concerns?

 The Behavioral Health Options Program is part of Counseling Services within Curry Health Center and is committed to educating and motivating students to address high-risk behaviors, often associated with heavy alcohol or other drug use.
 The Options program provides substance abuse prevention/intervention and standard outpatient treatment.
-The program is run by the Options Coordinator, Assistant Coordinator and graduate student interns.
+The program is run by the Options Coordinator and graduate student interns.
 Groups may also be available through the Options program for substance use education and treatment.
 There are some fees associated with some of the groups and seminars; ask your provider for more information.

 What about group therapy or other alternatives to individual counseling?

 Group therapy is as effective as individual therapy.
 We offer several different groups for different concerns: mindfulness, anxiety management, grief, and understanding yourself and others.
 Some groups require a brief meeting with the group leader to make sure the group is a good fit for the student, and vice versa.
 Groups generally include about 6-10 students.
 For a list of current groups and to sign up for a group, contact 406-243-4711.
 Groups are free to students and there is no limit on participation in group therapy (with the exception of some Behavioral Options groups).
 Some students choose to participate in a group in addition to their individual therapy and others choose group therapy in place of individual therapy.